| |

 Middle Way School.
 Each is associated with particular lineages, texts,

-practices, doctrines etc., but the in all orders the Middle Way approach
+practices, doctrines etc., but in all orders the Middle Way approach

 to them from the scholastic institutions of northern India during the